lusend/website/src/pages/individual/information/policies.md

 - Internship Semester: $300
 - Internship Summer: $250

-NOTE: **The LU Send Study Abroad Fee is placed on the student’s account.
-This fee is paid by completing Financial Check-In.**
+NOTE: **The LU Send Study Abroad Fee is placed on the student's account and paid by completing Financial Check-In.**

 # Financial Aid